St. Elizabeths Hospital: Decline

 Beginning in the 1950s, however, large institutions such as St. Elizabeths were being criticized for hindering the treatment of patients and for outright abuses of some patients.
-The 1963 Community Mental Health Act, led to deinstitutionalization.
+The 1963 Community Mental Health Act led to deinstitutionalization.
 The act provided for local outpatient facilities and drug therapy as a more effective means of allowing patients to live near-normal lives.
 The first community-based center for mental health was established at St. Elizabeths in 1969.

 The patient population of St. Elizabeths steadily declined as alternatives were sought for treatment.
 Unfortunately the act was never fully funded, states did not provide sufficient funds for community centers, and there has been a widespread failure to provide treatment for the mentally ill.
-They make up a large proportion of homeless, an increasing problem in many cities, as well as a high proportion of people held in jails and prisons.
+They make up a large proportion of the homeless, an increasing problem in many cities, as well as a high proportion of people held in jails and prisons.
 Lacking stable lives, many get caught up in the justice system through drugs and crime.

 In 1967, the hospital was transferred to the National Institute of Mental Health.

 Recent history

 After several decades in decline, the federal government decided that the large campus could no longer be adequately maintained.
-In 1987, Congress transferred hospital functions on the eastern campus from the United States Department of Health and Human Services to the District of Columbia government, by the St. Elizabeths Hospital and District of Columbia Mental Health Services Act of 1984.
+In 1987, Congress transferred hospital functions on the East Campus from the United States Department of Health and Human Services to the District of Columbia government, by the St. Elizabeths Hospital and District of Columbia Mental Health Services Act of 1984.
 The federal government retained ownership of the West Campus.
-By 2002, all remaining patients on the Federal west campus were transferred to other facilities.
+By 2002, all remaining patients on the West Campus were transferred to other facilities.